-Azerbaijani legislation in the field of licensing is constantly evolving.
-Presidential Decree No 509, dated 26 October 2011, emphasized the notion of the purposes of licensing, which might serve as a means of liberalizing the licensing legislation.
+Azerbaijani legislation in the field of licensing had evolved dramatically since independence.
+Presidential Decree No 509, dated 26 October 2011, emphasized the notion of the purposes of licensing, which served as a means of liberalizing the licensing legislation.
 These purposes can be divided into two categories: those aimed at the protection of state interests and those aimed at the protection of the personal rights and interests of individuals and legal entities.